OrchardCMS/OrchardCore/src/docs/reference/modules/Lucene/README.md

 Query filters are used to retrieve records from Lucene without taking care of the boost values on them.
 So, it is retrieving records just like a SQL database would do.

-Here is an example of a filtered query :
+Here is an example of a filtered query:

 ```json
 {